25 Ways to Cope When Someone You Love Leaves You

 2. Tell yourself you can do it

-Regardless of what you have to do, pep talks with self, affirmations, etc. – just condition your mind to believe that you can do life without them in the picture.
+Regardless of what you have to do, pep talks with yourself, affirmations, etc. – just condition your mind to believe that you can do life without them in the picture.

 4. Talk to someone else you trust

-One of the reasons you don’t know how to deal with leaving the one you love is that you tend to isolate yourself after they leave you.
-If you recoil into yourself and push every other person away, you would have to deal with that pain, hurt, and rejection all by yourself.
+One of the reasons you don’t know how to deal with someone leaving you is that you tend to isolate yourself after they leave you.
+If you recoil into yourself and push every other person away, you will have to deal with that pain, hurt, and rejection all by yourself.

 By putting another trusted person on speed dial, you open yourself up to be emotionally supported by them.
-Communication with other loved ones is what to do when someone leaves you.
+Communication with other loved ones is what to do when someone leaves you suddenly.

 5. Removing all reminders